eligohar/AI/README.md

 # Data Set Analysis
 ## Authentic vs Fradulent Cases
 The first graph shown is between Transition Amount and Class Type.
 Class Type indicates whether the transition amount is authentic i.e.0 or fradulent i.e.1.
-It is clear that class type 1 transition amount ranging from 0 to 5000 have most fradulet cases.
+It is clear that class type 1 transition amount ranging between 0 to 5000 has the most fradulet cases.

 ![picture alt](./figures/Transition_amount_vs_class_type.png "Title is optional")